-While Buddha and his students used meditation as the main way to tame their monkey minds, there are other methods that have been scientifically-proven to quiet your mental chatter.
+While Buddha and his students used meditation as the main way to tame their monkey minds, there are other methods that have been scientifically proven to calm your mind and quiet mental chatter.

-Here are the five best tricks to calm your mind.
+Here are five steps to calm your mind and quiet mental chatter:

 1. Watch Your Mental Chatter

 You don’t have to meditate to be mindful.
 A global leader on mindfulness training for clinical problems, Jon Kabat-Zinn, defines the practice as “paying attention in a particular way, in the present moment and non-judgementally.”